polypoly-eu/polyPod/feature-utils/file-storage/README.md

 # Feature File Storage

-Module used to access the polypods file system API (poly.out).
+Module used to access the polypods file system API (polyOut).
 Has implementation for getting stored file meta-data and Zip-File access.

 ## Install and build